 The Platinum Card® from American Express is also among the most prestigious American Express cards.
 It offers new cardholders 100,000 points for spending $6,000 in the first 6 months.
-And it makes for a great travel companion that earns 5 points per $1 on flights booked with airlines or with American Express Travel (up to $500,000 spent per year), 5 points per $1 spent on prepaid hotels booked through Amex, and 1 point per $1 on all other purchases.
-Among its many perks, it also offers concierge service and access to a host of worldwide airport lounges.
+Plus, it makes for a great travel companion as it offers 1 - 5 points per $1 spent on purchases.
+Among its many perks, it also provides concierge service and access to a host of worldwide airport lounges.
 And it charges a $695 annual fee, which makes it significantly more affordable than the Centurion® Card from American Express.

 Keep in mind that the best American Express cards aren’t necessarily the most prestigious ones.
 Amex has a range of offerings with rewards for various spending habits.
 If exclusivity isn’t a top priority, it’s best to pick a card that best fits your needs.